KilledByAPixel/OS13k/README.md

 - Don't compress your code in any way, let zip do the work for you
 - Dweets and Shadertoys are great for making programs with reduced setup cost
 - You do not need charset=utf-8, it will be applied automatically
-- For the OS13k core system we am using [Google Closer](https://closure-compiler.appspot.com/home) and [Terser](https://xem.github.io/terser-online)
+- For the OS13k core system we are using [Google Closer](https://closure-compiler.appspot.com/home) and [Terser](https://xem.github.io/terser-online)
 - We will pack everything together into one giant html file before zipping to save space

 ### Games